 The Scuba Instructors Guide to

 Want to dive several times a day for days on end?
-Want to experience life on the seas and meet a bunch of friendly likeminded people?
-If so, it sounds like liveaboard diving is right for you.
+Want to experience life at sea and meet a bunch of friendly, likeminded people?
+If so, liveaboard diving may be right for you.

 Sounds great, right?

 Plus, with liveaboard dive trips available all around the world, you’re spoiled for choice when it comes to picking a destination or choosing a trip.

 We put our scuba researchers to work and found you the best deals on more than 250 liveaboard trips in the most popular liveaboard diving destinations.